-High Conservation
+High Values

-Is a biological, ecological, social or cultural value of outstanding significance or critical importance.
+Is a biological, ecological, social or cultural value Conservation of outstanding significance or critical importance.
 There are six categories of HCV.

-Concentrations of biological HCV1. diversity including endemic species, and rare, threatened or endangered species, significant at global, regional or national levels.
+Concentrations of biological diversity HCV1. including endemic species, and rare, threatened or endangered species, significant at global, regional or national levels.